Stimulant: Treatment for misuse

-Psychosocial treatments, such as contingency management, have demonstrated improved effectiveness when added to treatment as usual consisting of counseling and/or case-management.
-This is demonstrated with a decrease in dropout rates and a lengthening of periods of abstinence.
+Psychosocial treatments, such as contingency management, have demonstrated improved effectiveness when added to treatment as usual consisting of counseling or case-management.
+This benefit is demonstrated by a decrease in dropout rates and a lengthening of periods of abstinence.

 Testing

 The presence of stimulants in the body may be tested by a variety of procedures.
 Serum and urine are the common sources of testing material although saliva is sometimes used.
 Commonly used tests include chromatography, immunologic assay, and mass spectrometry.